moonmaster9000/memories/readme.markdown

 ##How does it work?

-Just "include Memories" in your "CouchRest::Model::Base" documents and let the auto-versioning begin.
+Just "include Memories" in your "CouchRest::Model::Base" classes and let the auto-versioning begin.

     class Book < CouchRest::Model::Base
       include Memories